-To gear up, you put on your weights, exposure suit, mask, and fins.
+To gear up, put on your exposure suit, weights, mask, and fins.

 - Wear your belt so that it is a “right-hand release.”
 To do this, hold the buckle in your left hand and the free end in your right hand, step over the belt, bend forward, lay the belt across the small of your back, and clasp the buckle.